 Most large commercial projects are much faster and easier to build using a spreadsheet.
-The below explains how to to this:
+The below explains how to do this:

 A Conqa project is made up of two key parts:

 This is the ‘breakdown’ of the project.
-For example levels or elevations, apartments or grid sections.
+For example levels or elevations, apartments or grid sections, Key Zones, areas, etc.

-To have Conqa build this, create a spreadsheet like this:
+To have the above activated into CONQA, create a spreadsheet that starts like this:

 If we look at them together and add some labels - it will be easy to see.